-Expecting parents in Australia come from all types of family units, and all cultures.
-Regardless of what kind of family people come from, they can be affected by perinatal anxiety or depression.
+Expecting and new parents in Australia come from all types of family units, and all cultures.
+Any person from any type of family can experience perinatal mental health challenges.

-- Your mother is absent (physically or emotionally absent, or passed away)
+- Your parents are absent (emotionally or physically absent, or passed away)

 - Lack of support from the extended family

 - Family members attempting to influence parenting or lifestyle choices